Critical Care Medicine

 Overview & Features

-Critical Care medicine, also known on intensive care medicine is a relatively new but increasingly important speciality.
+Critical Care Medicine, also known as Intensive Care Medicine is a relatively new but increasingly important speciality.
 It is the specialised care of patients whose conditions are life threatening and who need comprehensive care and continuous monitoring.

 Facilities Available: (Rooms,Technology, ICUs)

 All the beds have multipara monitors.
-Transport ventilator & centralised monitoring facility are available
+Transport ventilator & centralised monitoring facilities are available.

 Department of critical care medicine was started functioning in May 2017